 OUR 2022 - 2023 Board

-Bailey Oetken is a first-year nursing student for the RN program at Mid-Plains Community College.
-She is expected to graduate in May of 2023 with her associates of nursing degree.
+Bailey Oetken is a second-year nursing student for the RN program at Mid-Plains Community College in North Platte, Nebraska.
+She is expected to graduate in May of 2023 with her Associates of Nursing Degree.
 Bailey grew up helping her grandparents and taking care of them at home which first stemmed her interest in the nursing field.
 Bailey has always wanted to go into nursing as she wants to help people and has always been fascinated by the medical and science community.
-Bailey has worked as a CNA/CMA for 3 years now and her plans after nursing school include transferring and continuing her degree to obtain her BSN.
-This is her second year as a member of the NSSNA Board and has helped by volunteering for things such as Santa Cop here in North Platte, reaching out to sponsors, and helped set up for state convention that was in February of 2022.
-Some things that Bailey enjoys outside of the classroom is art, music, traveling, and spending time outdoors.
-Bailey's goal while being in the position of President is to communicate well with her fellow board members, delegate and lead to the best of her abilities, and to help plan a great state convention for 2023.
-Bailey is honored to have the opportunity to be the President for the 2022-2023 board and is looking forward to this upcoming year.
+Bailey has worked as a CNA/CMA for about 4 years now and her plans after nursing school include transferring and continuing her degree to obtain her BSN.
+This is her second year as a member of the NSSNA Board and her first year as the President of it.
+She has helped the board by assisting in planning the state convention for the year, delegating tasks, planning meetings by creating the agendas, and has reached out to several people to try and help the convention go well and to promote their association.
+Some things Bailey enjoys outside of the classroom and board is art, music, traveling, and spending time outdoors.
+Bailey's goal while being in the position of President was to communicate well with her fellow board members, assist in any way she can, delegate and lead to the best of her abilities, and to help plan a great state convention for 2023.
+Bailey is honored to have the opportunity to be the President for the 2022-2023 board and is looking forward to this upcoming convention.